derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-03/01/2022 16:23:35 : 3 Database Admins walked into a NoSQL bar.
+04/01/2022 16:22:52 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How many programmers does it take to kill a cockroach?
-Two: one holds, the other installs Windows on it.
+Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
+He was not hired.
 <!-- replace-with-joke ends -->